 Adcirca (tadalafil) is manufactured by Eli Lilly and Co.
-It was approved by the Food and Drug Administration in 2009 as a treatment for pulmonary arterial hypertension (PAH).
-Adcirca is generally prescribed as a once daily treatment.
-The drug is costly; averaging over $1,000 for a month’s supply.
-Recent studies have shown an increased risk of developing melanoma when taking Adcirca (tadalafil).
+It was approved by the US Food and Drug Administration in 2009 as a treatment for pulmonary arterial hypertension (PAH).
+Adcirca is generally prescribed as a once-daily treatment.
+The drug is costly, averaging over $1,000 per month for a single supply.
+Studies have shown an increased risk of developing melanoma while taking Adcirca (tadalafil).

 Melanoma is the most dangerous form of skin cancer.
 Its main cause is exposure to UV light, produced by the sun as well as artificial ultraviolet lamps.
 Its treatment includes surgery, radiation, medications and chemotherapy.
 Recently, a class of drugs known as PDE5-inhibitors were linked to melanoma.

 Melanoma is generally characterized by a new or unusual mole growth.
 A healthy mole is typically an even brown or tan color, with a diameter of no more than 6mm (½”).
 Most moles are generally present from birth, although new moles can develop throughout a person’s life.
 If a mole becomes extremely dark, misshapen or red, it may be considered abnormal.
 Doctors recommended that you regularly examine your moles using the “ABCDE” checklist outlined below.